 As safety doesn’t have a season, the best way to become a strong and confident swimmer is to jump in and keep your child swimming through the colder months.
 As all our centres are indoors and our pools are heated to 32 degrees, don’t have your child miss out on all of these benefits due to these misconceptions.

-To keep your kids active during the winter months and build safe and happy swimmers, check out our #SwimAhead winter special, where you will receive 50% off any second lesson taken in the same week until 31 August 2019.
+To keep your kids active during the winter months and build safe and happy swimmers, book your next lesson with us today and keep on swimming!
+Get in touch.